Breed List

 b) have a long and effective working life.

-Please note that PADs Foundation have restrictions for the registration of Toy or Brachycephalic breeds.
+Please note that PADs Foundation have restrictions for the registration of Toy, Brachycephalic breeds or dogs with phenotypical conformations e.g Shar-Pei / Dachshund.
 For the welfare considerations of our assistance dogs PADs reserves the right to refuse the registration of a dog breed that is not suited for the task requirements of the handler.
 Please contact us if you have any queries regrading breed selection.